tangentyh/notes-of-tan/docs/backend/java/javaIO.md

      extends ByteBuffer
      ```
      - `FileChannel::map`
+     - `ByteBuffer::allocateDirect` — return type is `ByteBuffer` but actual type is a subclass of `MappedByteBuffer`
    - attributes
      - direct buffers
        - no intermediate buffer — JVM will attempt to avoid copying the buffer's content to (or from) an intermediate buffer before (or after) each invocation of one of the underlying operating system's native I/O operations